blei139/CityscapesSemSegSFGoldenGate/README.md

 https://youtu.be/kuZ8O8d5oiI

-In the mean time, the third round of training is starting, too.
+In the mean time, the fourth round of training is starting, too.